axxiong002/brew-cafe-system/docs/project-notes.md

 - Next step is assigning GitHub issues and adding more specific implementation issues where needed

 ## April 14 2026
--UML Use Case Diagram
+- UML Use Case Diagram
--Class Diagrams- STARTED WILL HAVE QUESTIONS
+- Class Diagrams (STARTED WILL HAVE QUESTIONS)